 Parents who come to coparenting therapy are already doing something right.
 They want a cooperative, respectful relationship with their coparent and a stable, loving environment their kids can grow up in.
-Research consistently shows that when two parents communicate well and work as a team, children feel more secure, confident, and free to just be kids.
+Research consistently shows that when two parents communicate well and work as a team, children feel more secure, confident, and free to focus on being kids.
 Therapy gives you the practical tools and structure to make that happen.

-I see coparenting clients in person in San Luis Obispo and online across California, Washington, Florida, and South Carolina.
+I see coparenting clients in person in San Luis Obispo and online across California.

 ✓ Wanting clearer, more consistent communication with your coparent

-✓ Going through a separation, divorce, or major family transition
+✓ Navigating a separation, divorce, or major family transition

-✓ Building a shared approach to parenting, discipline, and routines
+✓ Creating shared expectations around parenting, discipline, and routines

 ✓ Managing scheduling, decisions, and logistics with less tension

-✓ Supporting the kids through changes in the family structure
+✓ Helping children adjust to changes in the family structure

 ✓ Preparing for new relationships, blended family dynamics, or shared holidays

-✓ Wanting a structured plan that both parents can commit to and follow
+✓ Building a structured plan that both parents can commit to and follow

 I use practical, research-backed tools to help you: